firesim/firesim/docs/source/workloadConfig.rst

 together in the output directory.
 You cannot specify the directory structure of the output.

+.. _workload-rootfs-size:

 rootfs-size
 ^^^^^^^^^^^^^^^^^
 The desired rootfs size (in human-readable units, e.g. "4GB").
 This number must either be >= to the parent workload's image size or set to 0.
-If set to 0, the rootfs will be shrunk to have 256MB of free space.
+If set to 0, the rootfs will be shrunk to have only a modest amount of free space (the exact margin is set by the :ref:`config-rootfs-size` global configuration option, 256MiB by default).

 ..
 Note:: It is only necessary to set this option if you intend to copy in large amounts of files or your workload generates large intermediate files.
-The base workloads will provide 256MB of free space by default.
+   The base workloads all have the default rootfs-margin included.

 run
 ^^^^^^^^^^^^^